Pacing Equilibrium in First-Price Auction Markets: Introduction

-{\em Simulations}: Using the EG convex program we perform simulations on synthetic data.
-We find that the ex-post regret associated with \fppe gets low quickly as markets get thick, especially when bidders can only change the scale of their utilities, as is usually the case in ad markets when bidding on conversions (e.g. clicks).
-We furthermore show that even with just a bit of market thickness, bidders have no incentive to misreport budgets in order to shift the \fppe outcome.
-Finally, we compare \fppe and \sppe revenue and social welfare across instances.
-We find that \fppe always has better revenue, while welfare splits evenly on which solution concept performs better.
+{\em Simulations}: To test the properties mentioned earlier and compare equilibria computationally, we rely on the \eg convex program formulation to perform simulations on realistic instances constructed from elements of real-world data.
+We find that the ex-ante and ex-post regret associated with \fppe is very small when bidders can only change the scale of their utilities, as is usually the case in ad markets when bidding on clicks or conversions.
+Finally, we compare the revenue and social welfare of \fppe and \sppe across instances.
+We find that \fppe always provide higher revenue, while welfare splits about evenly on which solution concept performs better.
+The contributions and the comparison between \fppe and \sppe are summarized in Table~\ref{tab:comparison}.

+In Section~\ref{sec:assumptions discussion} we discuss the assumptions we have made, and put them in perspective versus more general or alternative assumptions.